 Use your money to buy assets not liabilities.
 Most people have no idea where their money even goes let alone investing it wisely!
 Do you know where your money goes?

-There are so many different ways you can invest your money I wrote a beginners guide to investing in the UK here that will help you get going.
+There are so many different ways you can invest your money.
+I wrote a guide to investing that will help you get going.

-The financial independence community as a whole, broadly recommends investing in Vanguard index funds over the long term.
+The financial independence community, as a whole, broadly recommends investing in Vanguard index funds over the long term.
 I am going to write an article soon which shows you tactically how to do that and how to get started but that one is coming soon.
+Update: we created a YouTube video to help you get started.

 The key to this whole thing is to buy investments that compound over time to leave you financially independent where you don't have to keep putting in time to get a return.

 Invest your time to earn money.
 Invest your money in assets that produce you an income and give you back time.